icanboogie / cldr

 The following example demonstrates how a repository can be instantiated:

-<?php namespace ICanBoogie\CLDR; use ICanBoogie\CLDR\Cache\CacheCollection; use ICanBoogie\CLDR\Cache\FileCache; use ICanBoogie\CLDR\Cache\RedisCache; use ICanBoogie\CLDR\Cache\RuntimeCache; use ICanBoogie\CLDR\Provider\CachedProvider; use ICanBoogie\CLDR\Provider\WebProvider; /* @var \Redis $redis_client */ $provider = new CachedProvider( new WebProvider, new CacheCollection([ new RunTimeCache, new RedisCache($redis_client), new FileCache("/path/to/storage") ]) ); $cldr = new Repository($provider);
+<?php use ICanBoogie\CLDR\Cache\CacheCollection; use ICanBoogie\CLDR\Cache\FileCache; use ICanBoogie\CLDR\Cache\RedisCache; use ICanBoogie\CLDR\Cache\RuntimeCache; use ICanBoogie\CLDR\Provider\CachedProvider; use ICanBoogie\CLDR\Provider\WebProvider; use ICanBoogie\CLDR\Repository; /* @var \Redis $redis_client */ $provider = new CachedProvider( new WebProvider, new CacheCollection([ new RunTimeCache, // You don't have to use Redis, this is only an example new RedisCache($redis_client), new FileCache(FileCache::RECOMMENDED_DIR) ]) ); $cldr = new Repository($provider);

 Continuous Integration